Texas Aviation Advisory Committee

-Huff also has flown into hundreds of domestic airports.
+Huff has flown into hundreds of domestic airports.
 He built his own plane in 1955 and has flown it to Canada, England, Holland, Germany, France, Switzerland and Portugal.
-Huff has been a member of the McKinney Municipal Airport Board for many years, as well as serving as Chairman.
-The board has been instrumental in gaining the Federal Aviation Administration (FAA) and TxDOT grant money as well as the City of McKinney funding which enabled McKinney Municipal Airport to grow from 4,000 feet to 7,000 feet.
+Huff has been a member of the McKinney Municipal Airport Board for many years, and has also served as chairman.
+The board has been instrumental in gaining Federal Aviation Administration (FAA) and TxDOT grant money as well as the City of McKinney funding which enabled McKinney Municipal Airport to lengthen its runway from 4,000 feet to 7,000 feet.

 John V. White

-John White is vice president of aviation at Valero.
-He holds an Air Transport Pilot License (ATP) with nine type ratings, a Commercial Glider License and an Airframe and Power plant Mechanic license (A&P).
-White has more than 17,000 flight hours over 46 years and has landed in all fifty states and on five continents.
+Mr. White is a career Business Aviation Professional.
+He holds an Air Transport Pilot License (ATP) with nine type ratings.
+The first, the Lockheed Lodestar (L-18) earned in 1969.
+The most recent, the Gulfstream G550 attained in 2008.
+Mr. White holds a Commercial Glider license and has flown more than 100 flights.
+He also holds an Airframe and Power plant Mechanic license.
+He has accumulated more than 17,000 flying hours.
+During his professional career he landed in all fifty states and on five continents.